-Chapped lips are a common occurrence during winters, especially at places with very low humidity.
+Chapped lips are a common occurrence during winters, especially in places with low humidity.
 Babies can also get dry lips if they tend to lick them a lot.
-Most adults with chapped lips use chapstick or a lip balm to alleviate dryness.
-But are chapsticks safe for a baby?
+Adults tend to use a ChapStick or a lip balm to alleviate the dryness of lips.
+But are they safe for a baby?

 What Causes Chapped Lips In Babies?

 Common reasons behind dry and chapped lips in babies include:

 - Dry weather, which is the most common cause of chapped lips among babies.
 The lips crack and become hard during winters or whenever there is a drop in the humidity.
 If you live in a place with low humidity, then the baby can have chapped lips any time of the year.
 Dry weather rid the lips of moisture, thus leading to chapping.

 - Prolonged exposure to wind and sun can also cause the lips to lose their moisture, resulting in dryness (1).
 One such scenario is when the baby spends too much time at the beach.

 - Frequent lip-licking may cause the lips to lose moisture.
 The saliva evaporates rapidly, leaving the lips stretched and dry (2).